lyqluis/tabs-box/note.md

   - [x] update collection should auto update sort in SideBar
   - [x] click url to open tab in ListItem
   - [x] delete tab can not detecte
+  - [x] List: new tab can not be detected in reducer when deleted
-- [ ] feature: drag tabs between windows
+- [x] feature: drag tabs between windows
   - Sortable / App
   - dnd context
     - Sidbar